 15 July to 28 August 2016

-Due to the mounting of the exhibition the rooms on the first floor of the Italian Building will stay closed from 4 to 14 July 2016.
+Due to the dismantling of the exhibition the rooms on the first floor of the Italian Building will stay closed from 29 August to 2 September 2016.
 Visitors will only have to pay the reduced admission charge in this period.

 The visit is only possible with a guided tour (in German; approximately 45 minutes).